 He was a carpenter's mate.

-in East Stonehouse, James marries Jenny Bath who was born in 1799 in Antony.
+in East Stonehouse, James marries Grace's sister, Jenny Bath who was born in 1799 in Antony.

-In 1841, James and Jenny are living in Coventry St in Mylor with three
+This was an illegal marriage until the Deceased Wife's Sister's Marriage Act 1907.
+In 1841, James and Jenny were living in Coventry St in Mylor with three

 of the children - George, Abel and James.
-James is worknig as a shipwright.
+James was working as a shipwright.

 By 1851 he was retired and

 living as a Greenwich Pensioner in Stoke Damerel.
-Jenny dies in 1868 in
+Jenny died in 1868 in

 Stoke Damerel.
-James dies aged 84 in Stoke Damerel in 1874
+In 1871, James was at 5 Keppel Terrace, Plymouth with his daughter Jane Cameron.
+He died aged 84 in Stoke Damerel in 1874

 - daughter Jane Ann 1818 born

 a servant to innkeeper Gavin Martin.
-By 1847, she has returned to Plymouth where her father has remarried.
-Jane marries John Cameron, a seaman.
-We find them living in Plymouth for the next 30 years - in the 1871 census, her father, James, is living with them.
-Jane dies in 1873 but we find John Cameron living in Morice Square in Devonport in 1881, a naval pensioner and widower.
-He dies in 1891
+By 1847, she had returned to Plymouth.
+Jane married John Cameron, a seaman.
+We find them living in Plymouth for the next 30 years - in the 1871 census, her father, James, was living with them at 5 Keppel Terrace.
+Jane died in 1873 but we find John Cameron living in Morice Square in Devonport in 1881, a naval pensioner and widower.
+He died in 1891

 - son James 1822, born in